og-cz/camouflaged-object-segmentation/README.md

 # Kamuplahe - Camouflaged Object Segmentation

 Binary segmentation of camouflaged objects in natural images: given an RGB photo, predict a pixel-level mask of the camouflaged object (animal or otherwise) within it.
+This is a supervised deep learning task: both architectures are neural networks trained end-to-end on labeled image/mask pairs, which places the project within the broader field of machine learning rather than alongside it as a separate category.

 ![predictions](docs/images/res.png)